Why choose Cabot?

-To date, there are no other Master's by Research programmes in the UK that offer the unique blend of in-depth research with the interdisciplinary cohort building, training, and partnership opportunities on offer through the Cabot Master's by Research.
+To date, there are no other Master's by Research programmes in the UK that offer the unique blend of in-depth research with the interdisciplinary cohort building and training on offer through the Cabot Master's by Research.

 What will you gain from this course?

 - Conduct groundbreaking research